softwaremill/sttp/docs/json.md

   .send(backend)
 ```

 If you have a customised version of upickle, with [custom configuration](https://com-lihaoyi.github.io/upickle/#CustomConfiguration), you'll need to create a dedicated object, which provides the upickle <-> sttp integration.
 There, you'll need to provide the implementation of `upickle.Api` that you are using.
+Moreover, the type of the overridden `upickleApi` needs to be the singleton type of the value (as in the example below).

-That's needed as the api contains the `read`/`write` methods to serialize/deserialize the JSON; moreover, the `ReadWriter` isn't a top-level type, but path-dependent one, also part of the `upickle.Api` instance.
+That's needed as the `upickle.Api` contains the `read`/`write` methods to serialize/deserialize the JSON; moreover, `ReadWriter` isn't a top-level type, but path-dependent one.

 For example, if you want to use the `legacy` upickle configuration, the integration might look as follows: